-Traditionally, certain high-need populations, such as individuals with I/DD, have been "carved out" of managed care, and remained in fee-for-service arrangements.
-In part, this has been due to significant concern from the I/DD community that the Medicaid managed care model cannot address the diverse clinical, functional, and employment support needs of this population.
+Traditionally, certain high-need populations, such as individuals with I/DD, have been "carved out" of managed care and remained in fee-for-service arrangements.
+In part, this has been due to significant concern from the I/DD community that the Medicaid managed care model could not address the diverse clinical, functional, and employment support needs of this population.
 Specific concerns center on continuity of care and health plans' perceived lack of familiarity with the needs of this population.
 However, the rise in managed care in both Medicaid and Medicare, as well as states' recognition of challenges that the I/DD population faces in the fee-for-service environment, has prompted more states to carve in these populations and services to improve coordinated care delivery and contain costs.
 These efforts seek to improve community integration and reduce the fragmentation of care that individuals with I/DD experience across the complex medical and social services that Medicaid typically provides.

-States are taking a few different approaches to better integrate care for the I/DD population.
-93 Some states have transitioned LTSS benefits into managed care, keeping physical and behavioral health services separate, as a starting point to move toward fully integrated managed care.
-Other states are creating care coordination entities that will be responsible for coordinating beneficiary care across funding streams.
+States are taking a few different approaches to better integrate care for the I/DD population, while ensuring the consumer experience and services are maintained.
+108 Some states have transitioned LTSS benefits into managed care, keeping physical and behavioral health services separate, as a starting point to move toward fully integrated managed care.
+Other states are creating care coordination entities that will be responsible for coordinating beneficiary care across funding streams as a first step toward transitioning this population to managed care.
 The most comprehensive approach underway at the state level is to move the I/DD population into fully integrated managed care, whereby a single health plan oversees and coordinates all services for this population, including LTSS, medical, behavioral health, and social services.

-States have taken different approaches to improving integration for I/DD populations.
-Under the managed care approach, Arizona designated a Division of Developmental Services to manage all MLTSS for individuals with I/DD under a single agency.
-How York operates the only duals demonstration in the country for this population, the Fully Integrated Duals Advantage for Individuals with Intellectual and Developmental Disabilities (FIDA-IDD), which integrates both Medicaid and Medicare services and offers acute, long-term care, and habilitation services.
-New York also recently submitted an 1115 waiver for CMS approval that will improve care coordination for the I/DD population under state plan health home authority by integrating all 1915(c) habilitation services under a single comprehensive plan.
-If successful, the state hopes to eventually move to mandatory managed care enrollment, and potentially include value-based payment arrangement requirements to improve care outcomes and reduce costs for this population.
+States have used varying methods to improve integration for I/DD populations.
+Under the managed care approach, Arizona designated the Arizona Department of Economic Security, Division of Developmental Services to manage all MLTSS for individuals with I/DD under a single agency.
+109 New York operates the only financial alignment demonstration in the country for this population, Fully Integrated Duals Advantage for Individuals with Intellectual and Developmental Disabilities (FIDA-IDD), which integrates both Medicaid and Medicare services and covers acute, long-term care, and habilitation services.
+In 2017, New York also submitted to CMS a proposal to begin the transition of the I/DD population into managed care through a concurrent 1915(c) waiver 110 The State received federal approval to expand its Medicaid health home model to serve individuals with I/DD through Care Coordination Organizations that began operating on July 1, 2018.
+As the initial phase of

+New York's I/DD managed care transition, the state intends to use this model to strengthen care coordination for the I/DD population under a single comprehensive plan.
+111 If successful, the state hopes to eventually move to mandatory managed care enrollment, and potentially include value-based payment arrangement requirements to improve care outcomes and reduce costs for this population.
+112